• • Navigate with Confidence

 Save your tires - black construction plastic stapled into a bag shape

-another cheap option -- use big black garbage bags
+another cheap option -- use big black or green garbage bags